A359

 A350-900

-A350-900 is the representative branch of the Airbus A350 family, capturing the baseline branch most tied to airline flagship renewals.
+A350-900 is an in-service member of the Airbus A350 family, known for the baseline branch most tied to airline flagship renewals.

 Airbus A350 family